Subchapter F. BLASTING ACTIVITIES

 (1) Ferrous material may not be used in the blast hole unless the use is approved by the Department in writing.
 This includes the use of steel casings, ferrous tools and retrieving equipment.

 (2) Only nonferrous, nonsparking tamping sticks may be used in loading a blast hole.
 Sectional poles connected by brass fittings are permitted, if only the nonferrous, nonsparking end of the pole is used for tamping.
-Retrieving hooks shall be made from nonsparking metal such as brass or bronze.
+Retrieving hooks must be made from nonsparking metal such as brass or bronze.

 (3) When using a pneumatic loading device, every precaution shall be taken to prevent an accumulation of static electricity.
 A loading operation shall be stopped immediately if static electricity or stray electrical currents are detected.
 The condition shall be remedied before loading may be resumed.